JasperFx/wolverine/docs/guide/http/metadata.md

 <!-- endSnippet -->

 Any endpoint that returns `CreationResponse` or a sub class will automatically expose a status code of `201` for successful processing to denote resource creation instead of the generic `200`.
+Same goes for the built-in `AcceptResponse` type, but returning `202` status.
 Your own custom implementations of the `IHttpAware` interface would apply the metadata declarations at configuration time so that those customizations would be part of the exported Swashbuckle documentation of the system.